qiushiyan/qiushiyan.dev/content/about.md

 ## About me

 I am currently a fullstack engineer working on LLM-related products.
-I migrated from a data science role to the engineering side.
+I used to work on several data science positions.
+This website is where I share technical notes on various programming topics.

 ## Technologies